observeinc/otel-setup-examples/typescript/nextjs/README.md

 **Note**: In Next.js 15+, the instrumentation file is supported by default and does not require any configuration in `next.config.js`.

-If they are using an older version of Next.js (<15), they will need to add the following to their `next.config.js` file:
+If the project is using an older version of Next.js (<15), add the following to their `next.config.js` file:

 ```javascript
 /** @type {import('next').NextConfig} */